How to Choose a Homeowners Insurance Deductible

 Your deductible and your home insurance costs move in opposite directions.
 A higher deductible lowers your premium because you're agreeing to pay more out of pocket per claim, which reduces the insurer's financial risk.
 A lower deductible raises your premium because the insurance company covers a larger share of each claim.

-Raising your deductible from $500 to $2,000 can reduce your annual premium, but it also means paying $2,000 out of pocket instead of $500 when you file a claim.
-Homeowners shopping for cheap homeowners insurance often choose higher deductibles to lower premiums, but that strategy works only if you can comfortably cover the deductible when a loss occurs.
-Premium savings from a higher deductible provide no benefit if you can't afford your share of the repair bill.
+Raising your deductible from $500 to $2,000 cuts your annual premium, but it means paying $2,000 out of pocket instead of $500 when a claim comes in.
+Many homeowners shopping for cheap homeowners insurance go with a higher deductible to bring premiums down, but that works only if your emergency fund can actually cover it.
+Premium savings disappear fast when you can't pay your share of the repair bill.

 How to Choose the Right Deductible Amount